joaotgouveia/website/src/content/blog/gsoc-2024-midterm-updates-for-mankalaengine.md

 ## Design Considerations

-One of the main focuses while designing this engine was flexibility, to ensure the library is usable for almost all Mancala variants.
+One of the main focuses while designing this engine was flexibility, to ensure the library is usable for a wide variety of Mancala variants.
 While certain abstractions are necessary to achieve this goal, it's also important not to overly abstract the library.

 ## Provided Functionality

-MankalaEngine provides classes to assist in creating computerized opponents for any Mancala variant.
+MankalaEngine provides classes to assist in creating computerized opponents for many Mancala variants.
 As mentioned earlier, these classes are designed with a degree of abstraction to allow for greater flexibility on the developer's end.
 In addition to these base classes, a concrete implementation tailored for the Bohnenspiel [\[1\]](#citeproc_bib_item_1) variant is also provided.

 ## The `Board` struct

-The `board` struct is the base struct for any Mancala variant's board.
+The `board` struct is the base struct for a Mancala game board.
 It is used to specify the structure of the board used by a variant.
 As of now, this struct allows for a board with an arbitrary number of holes and two stores, one per player, as this seems to be the case for most Mancala games.